 Do I need to wear hiking boots?

 If you need good ankle support I would recommend wearing hiking boots.
 The canyon floor is rocky so you won’t always have stable footing.
 However, you’ll be hiking in hot weather and hiking boots will make your feet even hotter.
-I did the hike in regular old tennis shoes and was just fine.
+Check out our favorite hiking boot and shoe options here.

 Is there water along the trail to Havasu Falls?